natalieagus/50005/docs/NS/09-http-web.md

 - **Cookie Policy and Consent:**
   - Websites should implement transparent cookie policies and obtain user consent before setting cookies, in compliance with privacy regulations.

+## HOL Blocking

+Head-of-line (HOL) blocking is a performance-limiting phenomenon that occurs when a line of packets is held up by the first packet, preventing others from proceeding.
+It can manifest in different layers of networking:

+1. **TCP Layer**:
+   - In TCP, packets are delivered in order.
+If a packet is lost, all subsequent packets must wait until the lost packet is retransmitted and received, blocking the flow of data.

+2. **Application Layer**:
+   - In HTTP/1.1, especially without pipelining, multiple requests and responses are handled sequentially.
+Even with pipelining, responses must be processed in order.
+If an earlier request takes longer to process, subsequent requests are delayed.

+### HOL Blocking in Different HTTP Versions

+**HTTP/1.1**:
+- Without pipelining, each request waits for the previous response to complete.
+- With pipelining, multiple requests can be sent at once, but responses are processed in order.
+If one response is delayed, subsequent responses are also delayed.

+**HTTP/2**:
+- Uses multiplexing to send multiple streams over a single TCP connection.
+However, TCP itself can still experience HOL blocking at the transport layer.
+If a packet is lost, it blocks the entire TCP stream until the packet is retransmitted and received.
+- While HTTP/2 mitigates HOL blocking at the application layer, it cannot eliminate TCP-level HOL blocking.

+**HTTP/3**:
+- Built on top of QUIC, which uses UDP instead of TCP.
+- QUIC manages multiple streams independently.
+If a packet in one stream is lost, it does not block packets in other streams.
+- This eliminates HOL blocking at both the application and transport layers, allowing more efficient and faster data transfer.

+### Impact on Performance

+**HTTP/1.1**:
+- Significant HOL blocking, leading to delays if any request or packet encounters issues.

+**HTTP/2**:
+- Reduced HOL blocking due to multiplexing, but still subject to TCP-level HOL blocking.

+**HTTP/3**:
+- Eliminates HOL blocking by using QUIC, providing faster and more reliable data transfer, especially in environments with packet loss.

+By removing HOL blocking, HTTP/3 significantly improves performance, especially in high-latency or lossy network conditions.